Hyperparameter Transfer Laws for Non-Recurrent Multi-Path Neural Networks: Experiments

 \subsection{General Protocol}

-To verify our theoretical predictions, we design CNNs, ResNets, and ViTs with varying depths to validate the scaling relationship between model depth and optimal learning rate.
+To evaluate the predicted depth dependence of the base learning rate, we design CNNs, ResNets, and ViTs with varying effective depths and measure the learning rate selected by an early-training grid search.
 Inspired by \citet{chen2024principled}, we conduct experiments on three image classification datasets: CIFAR-10, CIFAR-100 \citep{Krizhevsky2009CIFAR}, and a subset of ImageNet \citep{Deng2009ImageNet}, which span a range of task difficulties, allowing us to demonstrate the robustness of our theory across different data regimes.

 For each network depth $L$, we perform a logarithmic grid search over learning rates $\eta$ and record $\eta^\star$, the one-epoch optimum that minimizes the training loss.
-We treat this grid-searched one-epoch optimum as an empirical proxy for the maximal-update learning-rate scale $\eta^\star$ defined in Sec.~\ref{sec:method:mup}.\footnote{We adopt a single-epoch protocol for computational efficiency and comparability, consistent with the architecture-aware scaling protocol~\citep{chen2024principled} and the $\mu$P perspective that optimal learning rates are primarily governed by early-training dynamics~\citep{jelassi2023depth}.} We then fit the depth-dependent scaling law on the log--log scale via
+We treat this grid-searched one-epoch optimum as an empirical proxy for the maximal-update learning-rate scale $\eta^\star$ defined in Sec.~\ref{sec:method:mup}.\footnote{We adopt a single-epoch protocol for computational efficiency and comparability, consistent with the architecture-aware scaling protocol~\citep{chen2024principled} and the $\mu$P perspective that optimal learning rates are primarily governed by early-training dynamics~\citep{jelassi2023depth}.} Thus the sweep is used to calibrate the base learning-rate scale, not to claim optimality of a complete learning-rate schedule.
+We then fit the depth-dependent scaling law on the log--log scale via

 and report the fitted slope $\hat{\alpha}$.
 All experiments use standard multi-class cross-entropy loss with mean reduction.\footnote{See Appendix~\ref{app:loss-ce-vs-mse} for compatibility between CE-based experiments and our MSE-based derivation.} To ensure statistical robustness, we repeat each experiment with three random seeds, compute the depth-wise mean $\pm$ 95\% confidence interval for $\log_{10}\eta^\star$, and perform weighted least squares fitting with weights inversely proportional to the sample variance at each depth.